PandasThumb/pandasthumb.github.io/_posts/2020/2020-08-24-contest-xii-entries-close.md

 </figcaption>
 </figure>

-The  period for submitting entries to the photography contest ends now, August 24, at noon Mountain Daylight Time.
+The  period for submitting entries to the photography contest ends now, August 24, at noon Mountain Daylight Time (6&nbsp;h earlier than UTC).
 As of this writing, we have received 21 submissions from 9 photographers.
 We will select finalists and post a poll as soon as possible, but not later than next Monday, August 31.
 Voting will close the following week, on <i>Tuesday</i>, September 8 at <i>8</i> a.m., MDT, and  the winning photograph will be posted at noon that day.